Roseville Rosebowl

 if you have questions before or after the round let me know or send me an email

-Background: I did extemp and policy in high school, I currently do extemp in college.
+Background: I did extemp and policy in high school, I did extemp in college, I am currently a law student.
 I ran more pragmatic arguments in high school.
 That being said, I haven't heard fast spreading in a long time, so please be as clear as possible, especially online.
 If you cannot be clear then please speak slower.

 Theory: sure.